nodebotrpa/connect/README.md

 # BotConnect
-BotConnect manages message traffic between NodeRed flow and Worker
+BotConnect manages message traffic between NodeRed flow and Worker.
+If you use Worker in Single mode, you dont need to install this module.

 ## Installation using executable
 1. Download ws-ssl-x86.zip and unzip files.